mete0r/jspg/README.rst

-**This ancient experimental project is not maintained, actually has never grown to usable quality.**
+**This experimental project is not maintained, actually has never grown to stable quality.**

-**The excelent OpenPGP.js project (https://github.com/openpgpjs/openpgpjs) is matured and recommended implementation.**
+**The excellent OpenPGP.js project (https://github.com/openpgpjs/openpgpjs) is mature and recommended implementation.**

 ----